deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 > </details>

-> Table 1 compares MEDINST to other biomedical datasets based on the presence of task instructions, multi-task datasets, examples, public availability, number of tasks, number of instructions, number of annotated task types, and average task definition length.
+> Table 10 presents the performance of various models on the ParaMed dataset using BERTScore and METEOR Score metrics for translation task.

 {{< table-caption >}}